ericzhou-exz/the-grid/README.md

 # The Grid
 This is an app used for word association game, "The Grid".

+## User guide
 - Clone using git.
 - Run ```npm install``` to install dependencies.
 - Run ```npm start``` to start the development server.

-## User guide
-Add 5 sets of 4 related words and 5 extra dummy words
+- Add 5 sets of 4 related words and 5 extra dummy words

-(Build in Electron so that it can run as a separate executable?)

 ## TODO
 ### Design Specification